greydnls/gitodo/README.md

 - [ ] remove sublist
 - [ ] complete sublist
 - [ ] add ability to have same commit on multiple sublists
+- [ ] Add ability to publish a single file